robb-j/gruber/quick-tour.md

 }
 ```

+> There is something Gruber-shaped here, but it is TBD ~ [#54](https://github.com/robb-j/gruber/issues/54)

 ## Configuration

+A CLI controls which code is run and provides arguments and options to configure how it works.
+Applications often need to use user-defined values or secrets,
+so the same app can run in different environments or perform the same operation on different things.

-The CLI is a way of running specific parts of your application and configuring it with command-line flags.
-Gruber has a much more in-depth **Configuration** module you can use to declaratively define how all parts of your application are configured.
+Gruber has an in-depth **Configuration** module you can use to declaratively define how all parts of the application are configured
+and how to load that configuration from the environment.

 Lets use configuration, create **config.js**:

-We'll break this one down into a few steps, to explain whats going on.

 ```js
 import { getConfiguration } from "gruber";